The independence ratio of 4-cycle-free planar graphs: Proof of Theorem

 However, this contradicts \eqref{deg-1-equation}. \end{proof}

-\begin{claim} $\lambda(G) = 0.$ \end{claim} \begin{proof} Suppose for contradiction that $\lambda(G) \neq 0$.
+\begin{claim} $\lambda(G) = 0.$ \end{claim} \begin{proof} Suppose towards a contradiction that $\lambda(G) \neq 0$.
 That means at least one of the components of $G$ is a triangle or 2-chain of triangles.
 If $G$ contains a triangle component, let $X$ consist of the vertices of the triangle component.
 In this case, $A = 1, N = 3, M = 3$, and $\Lambda = -1$.
 Thus, Claim \ref{main-inequality} implies

 However, this contradicts \eqref{deg-2-equation}.
 If $G$ contains a 2-chain of triangles, let $X$ consist of the vertices of the 2-chain of triangles.
 In this case, $A = 2, N = 6, M = 7$, and $\Lambda = -1$.
 Thus, Claim \ref{main-inequality} implies